LiYing2010/SourceCounter/README.md

 Feature
 ===========
-- Now this tools can be run from the command line
-- TODO: I am creating a Eclipse plug-in so you can count source code from the Eclipse IDE
+- There is an Eclipse plug-in so you can count source code from the Eclipse IDE